ldoocy/project_template/proposal/README.md

 ## Fundamental Questions
 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

-* **Research Question 1**: What theory or theories best explain and predict agent behavior?
+* **Research Question 1**: What theory or theories best explain and predict human behavior?
     * 1a.
 What individual parameters (e.g., OCEAN personality type, emotion, etc.) need to be included in an agent-based model to represent varying social behaviors dependent on physical structures?
     * 1b.
 What *combination* of parameters is optimal for replicating and predicting real behavior patterns?